-The Adult Hematology Clinic in the Division of Hematology at Brigham and Women’s Hospital is part of the multidisciplinary Dana-Farber/Brigham and Women’s Cancer Center.
+The Adult Hematology Clinic in the Division of Hematology at Brigham and Women’s Hospital is part of the multidisciplinary Dana-Farber Brigham Cancer Center.
 One of the largest centers for adults with blood and bone marrow diseases, the clinic welcomes patients internationally for diagnosis and treatment.

 Since the clinical manifestations and the personal impact of the diseases we treat vary widely, our collaborative team of hematologists, pathologists, radiation oncologists, social workers and nurse practitioners develop individualized treatment plans that target disease while addressing unique patient needs.
 The treatment team also includes specialists in blood transfusion and nuclear medicine.